-In addition, as described in Note 14, Habitat leases warehouse space to conduct its ReStore operations.
+In addition, as described in Note 14, Habitat leased warehouse space to conduct its ReStore operations.
 During the year ended June 30, 2018, Habitat renovated a portion of the space to allow for all Habitat employees to be in one location.
 Rent expense is allocated between the ReStore and affiliate operations.

-Rent expense, not allocated to the ReStore, for the years ended June 30, 2023 and 2022 was \$27,723 and \$33,875, respectively.
-As of June 30, 2023, the Organization's weighted average discount rate for its operating lease was 4.89%, and the weighted average remaining lease term is less than a year due to the lease being terminated as noted in Note 14.
+Rent expense, not allocated to the ReStore, for the years ended June 30, 2024 and 2023 was \$4,992 and \$27,723, respectively.
+As of June 30, 2023, the Organization's weighted average discount rate for its operating lease was 4.89%, and the lease was terminated during the year ended June 30, 2024.